-In total, you will spend a minimum of 580,000 EUR for Malta’s EU residence permit.
-It takes anywhere from a few weeks to four months to process all information through the MRVP.
+You will spend a minimum of 300,000 EUR (plus fees) for Malta’s EU residence permit.
+It takes from 6 to 9 months to process all information through the MPRP.

-Your other option is to go through the Global Resident Programme.
+Your other option is to go through the Global Residence Programme.

 The Golden Visa Program includes doing one of these three things: The purchase of real estate worth a minimum of 500,000 EUR, an investment of a minimum of one million EUR into a Portuguese bank account or flexible investment, or the creation of at least ten jobs in Portugal.

 You must meet a minimal residence requirement to renew the Portuguese Golden Visa.
 You must spend seven days in Portugal during the first year of residence for the first renewal, and 14 days over the two subsequent two-year periods for future renewals.

 The EU Blue Card is a working alternative to investing to gain residency.
 You will need to provide the following: A contract or job offer with a salary of at least 1.5 times the average gross annual salary of Portugal, proof of health insurance or proof you are covered by the National Health Regime, and proof of registration with Social Security.

 You can get your residence within 90 days through both routes.